-The BC Ministry of Education has created a comprehensive overview of planning for BC Teachers: Starting Points in Planning BC Ministry of Ed and some Guiding Questions for Planning with redesigned Curriculum.
+The BC Ministry of Education has created a comprehensive overview of planning for BC Teachers: Starting Points in Planning BC Ministry of Ed and some Guiding Questions for Planning with BC Curriculum.

 Different teachers approach planning in their own unique ways.
 Your School and Faculty Advisors will be valuable resources to support your planning.
 In addition, it is important that TCs develop their own abilities with respect to planning for their teaching/for their students.

 According to the curriculum document “Starting Points in Planning” the BC curriculum describes a focus on the development of “core competencies and a concept-based approach.”
 The Know-Do-Understand (KDU) model is central to the planning process.
 Up until now, this is akin to Unit Planning.
 Now, according to the Curriculum Planning Guide, the curriculum is “an enabling framework …to use when planning your program instruction and assessment.”
 The Surrey School district has developed a graphic organizer to help teachers conceptualize the planning process: SD36 Planning Guide.

 The learning standards are found in the curricular competencies and content listed by grade level and subject area in the BC Ministry documents.
 The learning standards are often broad, but from these you can take direction and explore an area in depth.
 The planning process is shaped around the K-D-U model and supports Backwards Design.
 Download: KDUdiagram to support initial phase of unit planning.